aucad/aml-networks/readme.md

 **Step 0: Environment setup**

-This implementation is not compatible with Apple M1 machines due to underlying dependency (tensorflow-macos); and although it does not prevent most experiments, some issues may surface periodically.

 - :snake: **Required** Python environment: 3.8 or 3.9

 - :warning: **Submodule** This repository has a submodule.
 [Clone including submodule](https://stackoverflow.com/a/4438292):